JimWould99/group_project/README.md

 Open php.ini inside {your-xampp-folder-location}\php\ folder. edit it to have the following lines added:

 ;add extension for mongodb

 extension=php_mongodb.dll

 To test, open the xampp control panel, click on shell and run: php -v

 if there are no errors, this was succesful.

+Finally; login to the https://account.mongodb.com/account/login site to access the atlas mongodb page and whitelist your IP address for access to the mongodb cloud server.